canonical/spark-client-snap/README.md

 snap connect spark-client:enable-kubeconfig-access
 ```

-Dump out the CA certificate on screen for use with Spark client.
+To write the CA certificate to a file for use with the Spark client, run the following command:

 ```bash